-As I look out the window of the small twin engine airplane that is taking me to my destination, I am overwhelmed with the vastness of the jungle that lays below.
+As I look out the window of the small twin-engine airplane that is taking me to my destination, I am overwhelmed with the vastness of the jungle of Malaysian Borneo.

-We are enroute to Gunung Mulu National Park in Sarawak, Borneo.
+We are en route to Gunung Mulu National Park in Sarawak, Borneo to see the Pinnacle.

 Malaysian Borneo’s southern province.

-Here is where that my husband and I will be climbing to the Pinnacles, a stone forest jutting 45 metres out of the earth, in razor sharp formations.
+Here is where my husband and I will be climbing to the Pinnacles, a stone forest jutting 45 metres out of the earth, in razor-sharp formations.

-Part of the fun and challenge is getting to the Pinnacles.
+Part of the fun and challenge is getting to the Mulu Pinnacles.

 It is here that we book our dorm for the night and then look for people to trek to the Pinnacles with.
 It helps to share the costs of the boat and guide otherwise it can be quite expensive.